 The Turkmenbashi Cult

 In our world there are still a few countries ruled by dictatorship left.
 Some justify their oppressive regimes by claiming superiority over their subjects (mostly illiterate an/or badly educated and poor people.
 They sustain this feling of superiority by claims like knowing everything better, doing great or even better superhuman deeds or finding a common internal or external enemy/threat.
 Some regimes project all of these qualities on a single person.
 Examples of such regimes are or were North Korea, Syria, and Turkmenistan.
 You recognize this when there are an uncommmon amount of large portraits, statues but also television programs and exhibitions dedicated to this person.
 This is exactly what could be seen in Syria (specially under the regime of Hafiz Al-Assad), North Korea and Turkmenistan (but also more or less under regimes in Russia (Lenin, Stalin), Iran (Ayatollah Khomeini), China (Mao) and Lybia (Colonel Ghadaffi).
 People are oppressed by the regime using a strong Spcret Police force which is always rooted deeply in society (Your next door neighbour coud be secret police or a spy, but so could your son or wife or brother).
 Fear is an important weapon for the rgime to keep power.
 In some regimes there’s also the cult of the all seeing leader writing a book which provides guidelines for everything.
-In Lybia Ghadaffi had his famous green book, in China Mao had the red book and in Turkmenistan the leader wrote the Ruhnama.
+In Lybia Ghadaffi had his famous green book, in China Mao had the red book and in Turkmenistan the leader wrote the Ruhnama…which is a pink and green book.

 The Cult of the book